 _____________________________________________________________________________________________Mirza Fazal Ahmad died in 1904

 Mirza Fazl Ahmad seems to have disappeared from the scene altogether after 1892.
-I had done some research on this and found out that he died under mysterious circumstances by 1904 in Montgomery (sahiwaal), British India.
-I will dig out my research and update this article in due time.
+I had done some research on this and found out that he died under mysterious circumstances by 1904 in Montgomery (sahiwaal), British India, most likely of plague, the body was not sent to Qadian.

 MGA boycotted the funeral

 After the split of 1914, Mahmud Ahmad began to tell Ahmadis it was unlawful to pray for dead Muslims, since they were Kafir according to MGA and his sons.
 Whereas the Lahori-Ahmadis disagreed.

 I will type more of this out in the next few days, however, here is the source.
 It is a book by Muhammad Ali from 1922, wherein he quotes Mahmud Ahmad’s book of 1916, Anwar-i-Khilafat.
 To get the original source we will have to get a scan of that book and translate the relevant portions.

 The reference comes from Muhammad Ali’s 1922 book entitled, “Heresy in Islam”, in this book he really attacked Mirza Mahmud Ahmad and his writings on the topic of Mirza Fazl Ahmad and his untimely death in 1904.

 It took Muhammad Ali 6 years to specifically respond to Mahmud Ahmad on this point.
 Nonetheless, he writes as follows:

 “Mian Mahmud Ahmad tells us that the founder praised the obedience of the deceased yet did not offer funeral prayers for him.
 The conclusion has been drawn from this instance is that according to the Founder funeral prayers for people who had not formally taken the oath of allegiance, though they admitted the truth of his claim, was unlawful”